PAIR-code/lit/documentation/api.md

 ```

 Unlike the dataset example, this model implementation is incomplete - you'll
-need to customize `predict()` (or `predict_minibatch()`) accordingly with any
+need to customize `predict()` accordingly with any pre- or post-processing
-pre- or post-processing needed, such as tokenization.
+needed, such as tokenization.

-Note: The `Model` base class implements simple batching, aided by the
-`max_minibatch_size()` function.
-This is purely for convenience, since most deep
-learning models will want this behavior.
-But if you don't need it, you can
-simply override the `predict()` function directly and handle large inputs
-accordingly.
+Many deep learning models support a batched prediction behavior.
+Thus, we
+provide the `BatchedModel` class that implements simple batching.
+Users of this
+class must implement the `predict_minibatch()` function, which should convert
+a `Sequence` of `JsonDict` objects to the appropriate batch representation
+(typically, a `Mapping` of strings to aligned `Sequences` or `Tensors`) before
+calling the model.
+Optionally, you may want to override the
+`max_minibatch_size()` function, which determines the batch size.

 Note: there are a few additional methods in the model API - see
 [`Model`](../lit_nlp/api/model.py) for details.